 - Any industry where there is a high variety of small / high value merchandise that needs to be handled accurately and securely.
 This could include, but is not limited to: Jewelry; high cost apparel and accessories; pharmaceuticals; medical devices; computer and telecommunications equipment; and even document storage.

 - Grocery distribution - specifically for smaller nonfood Health and Beauty Care and General Merchandise SKUs.
 Many grocery retailers have distribution centers with 15,000 - 40,000 SKUs that belong in these categories.
 The most common approach is to deploy traditional multi-level pick to belt systems with case flow racks.
 These solutions are labor-intensive to replenish and problematic when there is an issue with the conveyance systems.
 AutoStore represents a viable alternative and the Asda U.K. installation will be closely watched by industry insiders.
+Also it is important to note that Autostore is being deployed as a micro-fulfillment center automation solution.

 - Retail and wholesale distribution.
 In addition to Internet direct to consumer retail, AutoStore provides a strong fit for many retailers that support stores with a high variety of split case SKUs.
 The most obvious examples are high volume office supplies and retail drug distribution centers.
 Other candidates include retailers specialized in pet supplies, hobby supplies, and any other high variety / small product application.